bnfour/md-mods/readme.md

 * Try to remove mods not from this repo.
 * Try to remove mods and/or modloader and check whether the vanilla game is broken too.

-If none of these helps, feel free to submit an issue, unless it's already have been reported.
+If none of these helps, feel free to submit an issue, unless the problem was already reported.

 # Building from source
 This repo is a run-of-the-mill .NET solution targeting .NET 6.